-Yasiel Puig Blasts 4th Home Run in 2 Games vs. Cardinals
+Yasiel Puig Blasts 5th Home Run in 2 Games vs. Cardinals

 With Puig crushing everything in sight, Forbes' Howard Cole joked that no ballpark can hold him:

-Despite missing much of July with an oblique strain, Puig's four RBI against St. Louis Saturday give him 55 on the season.
+Despite missing much of July with an oblique strain, Puig's seven RBI against St. Louis Saturday give him 58 on the season.

 The one-time All-Star is now one of six Dodgers players with at least 20 home runs for the team this season, joining Yasmani Grandal, Cody Bellinger, Joc Pederson, Enrique Hernandez and Max Muncy.